-- Low level of awareness and uptake of AGPO - High levels of unfair competition practices manifested majorly through counterfeiting, dumping and misrepresentation - Inadequate quality of support infrastructure in the market - Low trade participation due to few approaches used in promoting local and international trade
+- Low level of awareness and uptake of AGPO - High levels of unfair competition practices manifested majorly through counterfeiting, dumping and misrepresentation practices. - Inadequate quality support infrastructure in the market - Low trade participation due to few approaches used in promoting local and international trade

 - Limited skills

 - Low rate of understanding and adaptation of new technology

-- Inadequate incubation services
+- Inaccessible incubation services.

 - Low uptake of innovation and patenting